magento/devdocs/src/cloud/project/log-locations.md

 -  **Magento Cloud CLI**—You can view logs using the `magento-cloud log` command.

 {:.bs-callout-tip}
 Automatic log rotation, compression, and removal are enabled in the Cloud environment.
-Every type of log file has its own rotating pattern and lifetime.
+Each log file type has a rotating pattern and lifetime.

 ## Manage log data